bluesillybeard/Pinc/doc.md

 ## Unimplemented functions
 As pinc is a new library, many functions will not be implemeted.
 Functions that are not implemented are not exported, so a link error will occur if you try to use them.
 Whether a function is implemented can be target specific.
 Some functions are partially implemented, and (for the time being) will crash the program if an unimplemented part of a function is called.
 Eventually, I plan on having all functions implemented in all backends, but for now you'll have to be weary of them.

+Note that not all unimplemented functions will cause link errors at compile time, so it's still worth testing the application by running it (which you should be doing anyway!)

+the SDL backend is the one with the fewest unimplemented functions - which is why Pinc will use SDL by default instead of the raw backend.